-When doing business in Germany you will probably at some point need to attend meetings and spend time in the offices of your German colleagues.
-To avoid making a faux pas you should familiarise yourself with the business etiquette in Germany.
+When doing business in Germany, you will probably, at some point, need to attend meetings and spend time in the offices of your German colleagues.
+To avoid making faux pas, you should familiarise yourself with the business etiquette in Germany.

-Most important is to have a working knowledge of the language, particularly with regard to your business sector.
-You can learn German here in London on a one to one basis, with your German tutor focusing on the specific areas that you need so that you can communicate confidently with your counterparts.
+Most important is to have a working knowledge of the language, particularly in your business sector.
+You can learn German here in London on a one-to-one basis, with your German tutor focusing on the specific areas you need to communicate confidently with your counterparts.

 The British view of German punctuality is somewhat stereotypical, but being even a little late for a meeting can be considered a personal insult and damage your reputation.

 German businessmen and women tend to wear subtle colours.

 Personal and business life tend to be kept separate in German offices, so don’t expect too much small talk.
 Discussing anybody’s income is a particularly taboo subject.
 Also, physical contact, other than a firm handshake, is generally unacceptable, so the shoulder patting and arm squeezing the British take for granted is inadvisable.

 Respect the privacy of your German colleagues; if you find an office door closed, don’t enter without knocking and never call them at home unless you are faced with a catastrophe.